influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/post.md

 ```

 #### `endpoint`
-Name of a configured httppost endpoint that acts as an identifier for `[[httppost]]`
+Name of a configured HTTP POST endpoint that acts as an identifier for `[[httppost]]`
 configurations when multiple are present.
 _Endpoints are identifiers only.
-They are not appended to httppost URLs._
+They are not appended to HTTP POST URLs._

 #### `url`
 The URL to which the alert data will be posted.